netdata/netdata/docs/netdata-cloud/view-plan-and-billing.md

 1. Navigate to **Space settings** (the cog above your profile icon).
 2. Select the **Plan & Billing** tab.
 3. You'll see:
     - **Credit** amount, if applicable, usable for future invoices or subscription changes.
 More on this at [Plan changes and credit balance](/docs/netdata-cloud/view-plan-and-billing.md#plan-changes-and-credit-balance).
     - **Billing email** linked to your subscription, where all related notifications are sent.
     - A link to the **Billing options and Invoices** in our billing provider's Customer Portal, where you can:
         - Manage subscriptions and payment methods.
         - Update billing information such as email, address, phone number, and Tax ID.
         - View invoice history.
     - The **Change plan** button, showing details of your current plan with options to upgrade or cancel.
     - Your **Usage chart**, displaying daily and period counts of live nodes and how they relate to your billing.

 #### Update a Subscription Plan

 1. In the **Plan & Billing** tab, click **Change plan** to see:
     - Billing frequency and committed nodes (if applicable).
     - Current billing information, which must be updated through our billing provider's Customer Portal via **Change billing info and payment method** link.
     - Options to enter a promotion code and a breakdown of charges, including subscription total, applicable discounts, credit usage, tax details, and total payable amount.

 > **Note**
 >
 > - Checkout is performed directly if there's an active plan.
 > - Plan changes, including downgrades or cancellations, may impact notification settings or user access.
-More details at [Plan changes and credit balance](/docs/netdata-cloud/view-plan-and-billing.md#plan-changes-and-credit-balance).
+More details on [Plan changes and credit balance](/docs/netdata-cloud/view-plan-and-billing.md#plan-changes-and-credit-balance).

 ## FAQ